nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/eqdc/basic/cm33_core1/example_board_readme.md

 Board settings
 ============
-1. Insert the FRDM board into the arduino interface on the back of the IMX943-EVK board
+1. Insert the FRDM board into the MC2 arduino interface on the IMX943-EVK board
 2. Set FRDM board
         Set SW30 from [0000] to [0100]
         Set SW90 from [0000] to [1000]